Generating bindings

 Alternatively, you can define binding generators using methods annotated with @Provides

-method.
+annotation.
 We will use a special

 OptionalDependency